 Installment Sales Taxation

-An installment sale, for tax purposes, is the sale of property paid for by installment payments that span more than 1 tax year.
-The installment method of reporting taxes was enacted by Congress so that taxpayers can pay taxes on the sale or other disposition of property over time, when the payments from an installment sale are actually received.
-Without the installment method, the taxpayer would have to report a large gain even though most of the proceeds of the sale have yet to be received, because the gain would otherwise have to be reported in the year of disposition.
-However, losses cannot be deferred using the installment method.
+An installment sale for tax purposes is the sale of property paid by installment payments spanning more than 1 tax year.
+The installment method of reporting taxes was enacted by Congress so that taxpayers can pay taxes on the sale or other disposition of property over time, when the payments from an installment sale are received.
+Without the installment method, a large gain would have to be reported for the year of the sale, before receiving most of the sale proceeds.
 The applicable tax rate applied to any gains depends on when the payment was received, not on the sale date.
-Any depreciation claimed on the property must be recaptured and reported in the sale year, which will be taxed at the applicable rate, depending on the type of property.
+But depreciation claimed on the property must be recaptured and reported in the sale year, which will be taxed at the applicable rate, depending on the property type.
 The recaptured depreciation is then added to the basis of the property to calculate the capital gain, which will be taxed at the capital gain rate.

-The installment method can be used for most types of property except for the following:
+The installment method can be used for most types of property except for:

-Dealers must report a gain in the year of sale for personal property or real estate held for resell to customers.
-However, dealers in timeshares of residential lots can opt to pay taxes using the installment method if they elect to pay interest on the deferral, as stipulated in IRC §453(l) .
+Dealers must report a gain from a sale of personal property or real estate held for resell to customers.
+However, dealers in timeshares of residential lots can use the installment method if they elect to pay interest on the tax deferral, as stipulated in IRC §453(l).

-If property is eligible for the installment method and the property is sold on an installment basis, then the installment method must be used unless the taxpayer specifically elects to report the entire amount of the installment sale in the year of the sale.
+If property is eligible for the installment method and the property is sold on an installment basis, the installment method must be used unless the taxpayer specifically elects to report the entire amount of the installment sale when sold.

-If the taxpayer decides to elect out of the installment method, but the tax return has already been filed, then the taxpayer must file an amended return within 6 months of the due date of the return, excluding extensions.
-"Filed pursuant to §301.9100-2" should be written at the top the amended return.
+If the taxpayer decides to opt out of the installment method, but the tax return was already filed, an amended return must be filed within 6 months of the due date of the return, excluding extensions, with "Filed pursuant to §301.9100-2" written at the top.

 Calculating Taxes on Installment Payments

-Each installment sale consists of: return of adjusted basis, interest income, and capital gain on the sale.
-When reporting an installment payment, both interest and the gain on the sale must be reported.
-There is no interest on the down payment, but each later installment payment must consist of at least some interest.
-An installment sales contract that does not stipulate a minimum interest rate may have to calculate unstated interest.
+Both interest and the gain on the sale must be reported.
+There is no interest on the down payment, but each later installment payment must have some interest.
+An installment sales contract not stipulating a minimum interest rate may have to calculate unstated interest.

-Prorated gains on installments are taxed for the tax year in which these installments are received.
-If the sold property is a capital asset held for longer than 1 year, then the long-term capital gains rate applies; otherwise the gain is taxed as ordinary income, even if the installment sale is over a period of several years.
+Prorated gains on installments are taxed for the tax year when received.
+The long-term capital gains rate applies to sold property that was held longer than 1 year; otherwise, the gain is taxed as ordinary income, even if the installment sale is over several years.
 A lump sum payment paid in a tax year after the sale is treated as an installment sale.

 The gain for each year of the installment period is calculated thus: